Sanju Yadav

-Sanju Yadav (born 12 September 1997) is an Indian women's professional footballer who plays as a forward for Sethu in the Indian Women's League and represents the India women's national football team.
+Sanju Yadav (born 12 September 1997) is an Indian professional footballer who plays as a forward for Kickstart in the Indian Women's League and the India women's national football team.

 Early life

 Born in the village of Alakhpura, Yadav began playing football at the age of ten in order to gain scholarships and money for her family.
-She mainly trained with her village and India national team.
+She mainly trains with her village players and the India national team.

 Domestic career

 In October 2016, Sanju was part of the Alakhpura side that took part in the preliminary round of the Indian Women's League.
 On 17 October 2016, she scored a hattrick for the club against Bodyline.
 This helped her side win 4–0.
-She was emerge as top scorer at league's preliminary round phase.
-Netting 11 times and thus help her team to qualify tournament's final round proper.
-At the final round of women's league proper she help her team to qualify in semi finale with scoring three times.
+She emerged the top scorer at the league's preliminary round, netting 11 goals and thus helping her team qualify for the tournament's final round.
+At the final round of the women's league she helped her team qualify in the semi finale by scoring three goals.

-On 21 December 2016, after her performances for both club and country, Yadav was named as the AIFF Emerging Player of the Year.
+On 21 December 2016, after her performances for both her club and country, Yadav was named the AIFF Emerging Player of the Year.